renzibei/hexo-cdn-jsdelivr/readme.md

 English | [简体中文](./readme-cn.md)

+## Introduction

 A hexo plugin to help you automatically use jsDelivr CDN for Github to speed up the loading of static resources like images.

+If you want to use CDN for the static resources of your hexo website, [jsDelivr](https://www.jsdelivr.com/) provides an open-source CDN.

+You may want to use this plugin and jsDelivr CDN when:

+- Speed up the loading of static resources of your Hexo website
+- Avoid inconsistent website access experience in different regions.
+For example, Github Pages is very slow to visit in China

+- Save the bandwidth of your server

 ## Installation